 Thomas Edison National Historical Park

 Discover the laboratory and former home of Thomas Edison, the Garden State’s most famous son.
-This was where movie cameras, batteries and sound recordings were invented, and a visit here allows you to see the labs up close as well as to see vintage movies and view original artifacts.
+This was where movie cameras, batteries and sound recordings were invented, and a visit here allows you to see the labs up close as well as to see vintage movies and view original artefacts.
 Take an audio tour or follow a guide, but remember to come early or you’ll miss out on your chance at a ticket.